 Yet I sit at said curriculum night and none of the parents talk to one another.

 Oh yes, socialization is a great thing.

-And these children, that my child goes to school with, who are being raised by these great social geniuses and can’t even form a smile when you look their way
+And these children, who my child goes to school with, who are being raised by these great social geniuses who can’t even form a smile when you look their way

 The teacher told us that Ella is the only one reacting this way.

 Don’t you see the desperation in my face and hear the faltering in my voice?

 I already feel like a failure as a parent because my child won’t willingly leave my side like every other child, apparently.